 Provides advice to the WEPs Secretariat on growing the number of engaged businesses and their participation level;

-Acts as WEPs champions and help to disseminate and promote their uptake by businesses around the world;
+Helps to disseminate and promote uptake of the WEPs by businesses around the world;

 Advises the WEPs partnership on issues concerning the private sector and women’s empowerment, particularly WEPs implementation;